ress059/ecu/doc/asserter_h/index.rst

 =================================================
 .. note::

-    The term :term:`ECU` in this document refers to Embedded C Utilities, the shorthand name for this project.
+    The term ``ECU`` in this document refers to Embedded C Utilities, the shorthand name for this project.

 Framework for using assertions on embedded platforms.